votca/votca/guide/README.md

 The tutorial is organised as follows:

-the folder 'methane' contains a molecular dynamics data and a mapping file system.xml using the 'run.sh' script you can calculate all data necessary to run kmc simulations.
+the folder 'Methane' contains GROMACS molecular dynamics data and a mapping file system.xml using the 'run.sh' script you can calculate all data necessary to run kmc simulations.
 For some more expensive parts the parameters are calculated only for one pair.

-The KMC calculators are thus not tested
+You find exactly the same system in "KMC_Methane" with all data calculated.
+Here you can run kmc simulations.
+You find a 'run.sh' in this folder as well to run kmc simulation.

 In the folder 'tools' are calculators which are independent of state files:

 'dftgwbse_CH4' runs a DFT and GWBSE on CH4 and then performs an espfit on it, outputting a '.mps' file additionally a '.cube' file is produced for visualisation.
+It uses the internal DFT engine.

 'dftgwbse_CO_geoopt'  performs an excited state geometry optimisation using numerical derivatives, it is a bit more expensive